Highlight

 Series A in 2015

 BloomThat is an on-demand flower delivery service founded in 2013 in San Francisco by David Bladow, Matthew Schwab, and Chad Powell.
-The company specializes in providing next and same day delivery of handcrafted bouquets and curated goods, with prices starting around $32.
-BloomThat aims to celebrate life’s milestones and everyday moments by offering a fun and convenient way to send flowers.
-The service is currently available for immediate delivery in the San Francisco Bay Area, New York, and Los Angeles, with next-day delivery options available across the United States.
-BloomThat sources its flowers directly from farms, ensuring freshness and quality for customers looking to brighten someone’s day.
+The company specializes in providing next and same-day delivery of handcrafted bouquets and curated goods, with prices starting around $32.
+By sourcing flowers directly from farms, BloomThat ensures high-quality products that celebrate life’s milestones and everyday moments.
+The service is currently available for delivery within an hour in the San Francisco Bay Area, New York, and Los Angeles, while also offering next-day delivery options across the United States.

 Blue Apron